-Each of the funds in the Renaissance Investments family of funds (referred to individually, as a Fund, and collectively, as the Funds) is a mutual fund trust (except for Renaissance Global Real Estate Currency Neutral Fund and CIBC Global Growth Balanced Fund, which are unit trusts).
-The Funds are organized under the laws of Ontario and governed by a declaration of trust (referred to as the Declaration of Trust).
+Each of the funds in the Renaissance Investments family of funds (individually as a Fund, and collectively, as the Funds) is a mutual fund trust (except for Renaissance Global Real Estate Currency Neutral Fund, which is a unit trust).
+The Funds are organized under the laws of Ontario and governed by a declaration of trust (the Declaration of Trust).
 The address of the Funds' head office is 81 Bay Street, 20th Floor, CIBC Square, Toronto, Ontario, M5J 0E7.

-The manager of the Funds is CIBC Asset Management Inc. (referred to as the Manager).
-The Manager is also the trustee, registrar, portfolio advisor, and transfer agent of the Funds.
+The manager of the Funds is CIBC Asset Management Inc. (the Manager).
+The Manager is also the trustee, portfolio advisor, registrar, and transfer agent of the Funds.

 Each Fund, except the CIBC Global Growth Balanced Fund, may issue an unlimited number of classes of units and an unlimited number of units of each class.
-CIBC Global Growth Balanced Fund may issue an unlimited number of classes of units which is issuable in an unlimited number of series.
+CIBC Global Growth Balanced Fund may issue an unlimited number of classes of units which are issuable in an unlimited number of series.
 In the future, the offering of any classes or series of a Fund may be terminated or additional classes or series may be offered.